raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 The first tool in our toolbox is Python's `try-except` statement, which is used to handle exceptions thrown at runtime.
 Normally, when exceptions are thrown and not handled, this will result in the programming crashing immediately with potential loss of data.
 However, by using the try-except statement to catch the exception, we can let the program carry on.

 A common cause of failed programs is when a mathematical function tries to divide a value by zero.
 This can happen if you're reading a value from a sensor and then using that as part of a calculation.
 What will happen if you run the program below at freezing point?
-Will it print "G'day"?
+Will it print "Hello"?

 ```python
 from sense_hat import SenseHat